 The Dutch will never stop to impress me with their ingenuity.

 Being sustainable is now trending in Europe—and in Holland in particular.
-So in June this year my client, NS, has installed a special kind of swing at the Utrecht Centraal railway station.
+So in June 2019 my client, NS, has installed a special kind of swing at the Utrecht Centraal railway station.

 This new attraction was presented during the “Sustainability Week” (Duurzame Week), and it can charge your mobile phone!